-Senegal top court rejects opposition leader Sonko’s appeal in libel case
+Presidential race setback for Senegal opposition leader after court rulings

 Sonko has been in jail since July after his arrest on insurrection charges, when he was also struck off the country’s electoral rolls.

-He has faced multiple court cases over the past two years for charges including libel and rape, which he denies.
+He has faced multiple court cases over the past two years for charges including libel and rape, which he has denied.
 The cases against him have triggered deadly violence in the West African nation.

-After deliberations that extended from Thursday into the early hours of Friday, the court rejected Sonko’s appeal against the May conviction.
-According to Senegalese law, Sonko cannot compete in the presidential race while such a conviction is upheld.
+After deliberations that extended from Thursday into the early hours of Friday, the Supreme Court rejected Sonko’s appeal against the May conviction.
+According to Senegalese law, he cannot compete in the presidential race while such a conviction is upheld.

-His legal team, however, said the setback was not final.
-“The fight will continue,” his lawyer Cire Cledor Ly told reporters outside the court building in the capital, Dakar.

 Sonko’s legal troubles began when he was accused of rape in 2021, sparking deadly unrest across the country that has since flared up sporadically over various court decisions.

-He denies any wrongdoing and says all charges against him are politically motivated.
-The government, which accuses Sonko of stoking violence, dissolved his Patriots of Senegal (PASTEF) party in July.
+He has denied any wrongdoing and says all charges against him are politically motivated.
+The government, which accused Sonko of stoking violence, dissolved his Patriots of Senegal (PASTEF) party in July.

 “No one doubts the political aspect of this affair which aims to eliminate the leader of the opposition,” said PASTEF spokesperson El Malick Ndiaye on the latest ruling.
 “Sonko still remains in the race,” he said on national radio.